NickCullen/vici/readme.md

 - Open Project/Vici.sln
 - ctrl + shift + B to build

+If you are doing an editor build, make sure ViciEditorLauncher project is set to be the startup project.

 ### Mac
 So far this project will only run on Windows, but using Cmake it is pretty straight forward to run on Mac (when I get around to implementing its layer).